There are currently 18 UNESCO World Heritage Sites in Greece. There are 16 cultural sites while the remaining two are considered mixed sites.

-It is believed that St. John the Theologian spent his time in the island of Patmos to write both the Gospel and his Apocalypse.
+It is believed that St. John the Theologian spent his time on the island of Patmos to write both the Gospel and his Apocalypse.
 Thus, in the late 10th century, a monastery was built to honor this beloved disciple.
-This monastery in Patmos has been a popular site among pilgrims and the center of Greek Orthodox learning.
+This monastery in Patmos has been a popular site for pilgrims and the center of Greek Orthodox learning.
 The monastic complex also dominates the island of Patmos.

 Medieval City of Rhodes (1988)

 The ancient city of Rhodes was occupied by The Order of St. John of Jerusalem from the early 1300s to early 1500s.
 From there, the city was gained control by the Turkish and Italians.
 During this time, several notable structures were built at the Upper Town including the Palace of the Grand Masters, Street of the Knights, and Great Hospital.
 The Lower Town, on the other hand, features more notable structures such as public baths and monasteries that had been around since the Ottoman period.

 This site recognizes a collection of important and historical monasteries in various parts of Greece.
 In particular, there are three monasteries recognized into the UNESCO World Heritage Sites in Greece.
 Even though these monasteries are geographically distant from each other, they are part of the same typological series and feature the same aesthetics.
 They were also constructed from the 11th to 12th centuries, while showcasing the essence of what was considered the “second golden age of Byzantine art”.